blakenoll/TMF/contact.md

 ---
+title: "Get Connected"
 layout: single
+header:
+    overlay_color: "#000"
+    overlay_filter: "0.25"
+    overlay_image: /assets/images/puzzle.jpg
 ---
-<h2>Get Connected</h2>

 <p>
 Thank you for your interest in The Master's Fellowship!
 We look forward to hearing from you.
 Please drop us a line below for more information on how to get connected.
 </p>

 <form